 As the black and white series progressed, I found myself enjoying these white on black drawings a lot when I chose a good subject for it.
 I will be returning to this medium for more white flowers in the future, with and without additional colors.

 As I’ve noted in the caption, the original work is available (unframed).
-I will ship (packing and shipping costs are extra) so if you want the original, you can message me on Facebook, or email me direct (artist at this domain).
+I will ship (packing and shipping costs are extra) so if you want the original, you can purchase it through Daily Paintworks.
 If you prefer a larger or smaller print, those can be ordered at my Pixels store, while apparel and accessories are at RedBubble.

 I will likely be revisiting this particular reference photo for more work … as I already have.
 The art challenge immediately after the black and white challenge was “anything goes” in terms of theme or subject, and I wanted to redo the calla lilies in color on black canvas, using acrylic paints since they do dry quickly enough to scan the same day.
 I chose this particular photo reference for my first painting, and had two 8 by 10 black canvases gessoed to my desired smoothness prior to the challenge starting.
 On that first day of the new challenge, the painting flowed smoothly from my brush with ease.